Turnover Orders and Cook Islands Trusts

 The enforcement dynamics differ significantly between bankruptcy proceedings and state court litigation.

 Bankruptcy courts assert worldwide jurisdiction over the debtor’s property and are generally more aggressive in ordering turnover of offshore trust assets.
-Under Section 542 of the Bankruptcy Code, property of the bankruptcy estate—which includes the debtor’s beneficial interest in a trust—must be turned over to the bankruptcy trustee.
+Section 542 of the Bankruptcy Code treats the debtor’s beneficial interest in a trust as estate property that must be turned over to the bankruptcy trustee.
 Bankruptcy courts have been willing to order debtors to repatriate offshore trust assets and to hold debtors in contempt for failure to comply, sometimes for extended periods.

 State courts, by contrast, have more limited enforcement tools.
 State court judges lack jurisdiction over foreign trustees and may be less experienced with the procedural complexities of offshore enforcement.
-The practical result is that creditors pursuing collection through state courts often face greater difficulty in compelling turnover of Cook Islands trust assets than creditors operating through the bankruptcy system.
+Creditors pursuing collection through state courts often face greater difficulty compelling turnover of Cook Islands trust assets than creditors operating through the bankruptcy system.

-This distinction is one reason that creditor-side attorneys sometimes push debtors toward involuntary bankruptcy: to gain access to the broader enforcement powers of the federal bankruptcy court.
-It is also one reason that the decision of whether to file voluntary bankruptcy is a critical strategic question for debtors with Cook Islands trusts.
+The bankruptcy distinction is one reason creditor-side attorneys sometimes push debtors toward involuntary bankruptcy: to gain access to the broader enforcement powers of the federal bankruptcy court.
+It is also one reason the decision of whether to file voluntary bankruptcy is a critical strategic question for debtors with Cook Islands trusts.

 What Happens After a Turnover Order Is Issued